raspberrychris/kidselectricvehicle/content/FAQs/how-long-does-it-take-to-charge-a-childs-electric-car.md

 draft: false
 ---

-# How Long Does It Take to Charge a Childs Electric Car

 In general, electric cars are quick and easy to charge.
 It's a matter of plugging them into a wall outlet.

 The charging time will depend on the capacity of the battery, which is indicated by kWh.